Juubes/sandwich-factory/README.md

 > docker-compose up

-starts all the services and opens up ports for the web server and the API gateway.
+starts all the services and opens up ports `3000` and `8001` for the web server and the API gateway.

 # Front-end